If you are a new student to LLCC, visit our Earning a Credit Degree or Certificate page first to learn more about these general steps to enrollment.

-If you are a current or returning student, proceed to the next steps listed below.
+If you are a current or returning student, proceed to the information listed below.

 Sixteen students are accepted each fall semester.